kj89/testnet_manuals/teritori/README.md

 ```

 ### Create validator
-Before creating validator please make sure that you have at least 1 kuji (1 kuji is equal to 1000000 utori) and your node is synchronized
+Before creating validator please make sure that you have at least 1 tori (1 tori is equal to 1000000 utori) and your node is synchronized

 To check your wallet balance:
 ```